Literature and Language

 Humans are the top consumer in the world.
 Consumers use their resources to make a way of life.
 Producers are the animals and plants.
 Some animals could also be considered consumers to other animals and even humans, but ultimately humans are the top consumer.
-The consumer thought the price was high.
-Many consumers have been victimized by credit card scams.
-A human is a consumer, as it consumes other organisms for energy.
-The consumer ate the producer.
-The consumer of electronics was not happy to...

 Can you say more formally?

 How do you use reassured in a sentence?

 Who said Life is not a spectator sport?

 1) verbal, vocal & sound